D4.9 · Domain 4 · Prompt Engineering · 20% of CCA-F

 Actually wrong

 Natural-language prompting for structure leaks ~15% of the time under load.
-Per ACP-T03 §4.4, the only structural guarantee is tool_use with a JSON schema and tool_choice: forced.
+In production testing, the only structural guarantee is tool_use with a JSON schema and tool_choice: forced.
 Prompt instructions are advice, not enforcement.

 Looks right